learn-co-students/nyc-web-082420/07-active-record/README.md

 - Models

-- One to Many (probably afternoon)
-- Many to Many (probably afternoon)

 ### Our Ecosystem is Expanding!
 - Models ==> Ruby
 - Tables / DB ==> Rake & Migrations (AR)